Lifting homotopy T-algebra maps to strict maps: Computations

 \subsection{\texorpdfstring{$G$}{G}-actions}

-The next two examples provide, respectively, an example of a non-trivial $G$-map which is trivial as a homotopy $G$-map and an example of a non-trivial homotopy $G$-map which does not lift to a $G$-map. \begin{example} Regard $\bR$ as a $C_2$-space via the sign action.
+The next two examples provide, respectively, an example of a non-trivial $G$-map which is trivial as a homotopy $G$-map and an example of a non-trivial homotopy $G$-map which does not lift to a $G$-map.
+We emphasize that we are working in the projective model structure for $G$-objects discussed in \Cref{sec:g-objects-are-admissible} and as a consequence the derived space of equivariant maps is modeled by the homotopy fixed points of the underlying derived space of maps.

+\begin{example} Regard $\bR$ as a $C_2$-space via the sign action.
 Then applying one point compactification to the inclusion yields an essential map

 of pointed $C_2$-spaces.